rugbyprof/2143-Object-Oriented-Programming/Assignments/08-T02/examples.md

 ## Is-A, Has-A, Kind-Of

+The kind of relationship between two classes determines if you should use `inheritance` or `composition` when relating the two classes.

 ### Is-A relationship:

 This relationship represents inheritance, where a subclass "is a" specialized version of its superclass.
 For example, a "Warrior" class might inherit from a more generic "Character" class, since a warrior is a kind of character.